NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 Provide exercises or worked examples, and other means of self-assessment.

-This is also a good place to offer the readers ways to give feedback or ask the authors questions in order to continue improving the tutorial.
+This is also a good place to offer the readers ways to give feedback or ask the authors questions to continue improving the tutorial.

 ### Next steps